Use of Electric Prods on Cattle

 Manufacturers have made prods with high/low selector switches.
 Use the low charge setting on smaller animals.

 Place the contact points of the prod on the rear flank or upper rear leg of the animal.
-To avoid over-shocking, press the power button and then release it.
+To avoid over-shocking, press the power button, then release it.

 Dr. Grandin also found that rushing livestock during unloading after transport is a major cause of bruising.
-Loin bruises are often caused by 2 cattle becoming wedged in a truck door while running to get out of the truck.
-To avoid these unnecessary injuries, keep electric prod use to a minimum during unloading.
-A 1994 Purdue University study found that cows disliked being shouted at as much as being shocked by an electric prod.
+Loin bruises are often caused by two cattle becoming wedged in a truck door while running to get out of the truck.
+To avoid these unnecessary injuries, keep electric prod use and yelling to a minimum during unloading.
+A 1994 Purdue University study found that cows reacted equally poorly to either shouting or shocking.

 Many studies have been conducted on the use of cattle's natural movement patterns when moving and loading cattle.
-OMAF has articles that identify ways to make handling cattle easier on the handler and the cattle.
+Visit the Ministry website for articles that identify ways to make handling cattle easier on the handler and the cattle.

-By taking a long look at your handling facilities and methods for moving cattle, you may save time and reduce the stress for both the handler and the cattle.
+Review your handling facilities and methods of moving cattle.
+This may save time and reduce the stress for both the handler and the cattle, and reduce the need for prods.

 For more information: